 The important changes in Canada’s relations with Britain that gradually came on with Borden and the war, Pope found difficult to accept.
 Over the course of the conflict, on foreign policy and the maturation of Canada’s position in imperial affairs, Borden relied more and more on the advice of Loring Cheney Christie*, who had joined the department in 1913.
 According to its official history, Pope, despite his skill, had become fixed in his handling of external affairs, “not always attentive to new challenges.”

 Thoroughly loyal, Pope was not given to Canadian nationalism.
 Indeed, he had always been British in sentiment and thought.
-His compass, his son Maurice Arthur would later observe, had been set in earlier times.
+His compass, his son Maurice Arthur* would later observe, had been set in earlier times.
 Pope could not adjust it to the polarities of the 1920s.
 He sided with William Lyon Mackenzie King*’s non-committal response to Britain’s astounding call for military support during the Çanak crisis of 1922, but the idea of diplomatic autonomy within a British commonwealth of nations baffled him.
-In a letter to Maurice his son in 1925 he asked, “How are we going to get on when every member [of the empire] claims an equal status with the rest; where each Dominion shall have . . . not only an army and navy, but also a diplomacy of its own?
+In a letter written to his son Maurice in 1925 he asked, “How are we going to get on when every member [of the empire] claims an equal status with the rest; where each Dominion shall have . . . not only an army and navy, but also a diplomacy of its own?
 To my way of thinking such an Empire is an impossibility.
 I must leave the solution of the problem to younger and more vigorous minds than mine.”

-In October 1921 Pope’s remarkable good health had broken down.
+By October 1921 Pope’s remarkable good health had broken down.
 A bout of rheumatic fever in the 1870s had left him with a weakened heart, and now the condition started to show itself.
 A leave of absence in 1921, his first in 43 years of continual public service, failed to restore him and from then on he declined.
 On 1 April 1925 the consummate bureaucrat retired.
 He had few hobbies; he used his time to draft his memoirs, which he completed only to 1907.
 He died on 2 Dec.
-1926 and was buried in Beechwood Cemetery in Ottawa.
+1926 and was buried in Notre-Dame Cemetery in Ottawa.

 Pope was the quintessential civil servant – capable, careful, perceptive – but by the 1920s he was felt to be old-fashioned and stiff.
 Indeed, he had become Ottawa’s arbiter of diplomatic niceties and social forms.
 As the Ottawa Citizen observed, under his tutelage correspondence was “carried on with the most exacting propriety.”
 Sir John A. Macdonald’s insistence that “forms are things” is a good epitaph for Pope: enshrined in it are the manners and civilization of Macdonald’s time that Pope so well exemplified.

 [Sir Joseph Pope was a good biographer.
 He was discreet in Memoirs of the Right Honourable Sir John Alexander Macdonald, g.c.b., first prime minister of the Dominion of Canada (2v., Ottawa, ; repr. in 1v., Toronto, 1930) because many of the men who had worked with Macdonald, or fought against him, were still alive.
 His later biography, The day of Sir John Macdonald: a chronicle of the first prime minister of the dominion (Toronto, 1915), was more frank, if much shorter.
 Pope’s other writings include Jacques Cartier, his life and voyages (Ottawa, ); Traditions (Ottawa, ); and Sir John A. Macdonald vindicated: a review of the Right Honourable Sir Richard Cartwright’s “Reminiscences” (Toronto, 1912).
 As Macdonald’s literary executor, he published a useful selection of letters, Correspondence of Sir John Macdonald . . .
 (Toronto, 1921).
-Pope’s own papers, including the correspondence of the Macdonald estate, 1891–1922, are in NA, MG 30, E86.
+Pope’s own papers, including the correspondence of the Macdonald estate, 1891–1922, are at LAC, MG 30, E86.